waggl/waggl_jwt_sso/README.md

 	}

-Note: Dates should be the number of seconds since the Epoch (1970-01-01T00:00:00Z UTC).
+Notes: Dates should be the number of seconds since the Epoch (1970-01-01T00:00:00Z UTC).
+If your company has already been using Waggl, then you will want to make sure that the email address you pass is the same as what participants would already have entered.
+For example, if John Smith entered email address john.smith@yourcompany.com already in the system you don't want to pass jsmith@yourcompany.com or their previous activity will not be linked.

 ## Including Tags in JWT Token